How To Create A Mindful Morning Routine

-2. Resist Technology
+2. Avoid Technology

 3. Make Gratitude Your First Thought

 Gratitude is one of the most impactful habits, especially when done first thing in the morning.
-It can positively influence our day and help us to move through the world with love and kindness towards others.
+It can positively influence our day and help us to move through the world with love and kindness toward others.

 Research also shows that gratitude can affect our individual well-being.
 An abstract published by the Counselling Psychology Review claims gratitude benefits us “directly, as a causal agent of well-being; and indirectly, as a means of buffering against negative states and emotions.”

-5. Engage Your Mind + Feed Your Body
+5. Feed Your Body And Mind

 Similar to feeding our bodies, we can feed our minds.
 Do you remember the back of cereal boxes as a kid?
 Hunched over a bowl of Cheerios (or Cap’n Crunch if we were lucky), we’d follow the maze or solve the crossword.
 For us, it was a fun way to pass the time while eating breakfast.
 But we were actually exercising our minds.

-In a Reader’s Digest interview with clinical neuropsychologist Dr. Jennifer Wolkin, she explains “the impact mindfulness exerts on our brain is born from routine—a slow, steady and consistent reckoning of our realities, and the ability to take a step back, become more aware, more accepting, less judgmental and less reactive.”
+We can continue this as adults in a few ways, whether it be reading, coloring, writing, or through physical exercise.
+We can also strengthen our minds through morning meditation.
+In a Reader’s Digest interview with clinical neuropsychologist Dr. Jennifer Wolkin, she explains, “the impact mindfulness exerts on our brain is born from routine—a slow, steady and consistent reckoning of our realities, and the ability to take a step back, become more aware, more accepting, less judgmental and less reactive.”